CarlosLunaMota/MedianSort/README.md

 The basic idea is to sort the array by calling the `quick_select` function on a predefined set of semi-open intervals that only depends on `length`.

-Sounds complicated, but it is just QuickSort in disguisse.
+Sounds complicated, but it is just QuickSort in disguise.

 For an array of length 16, the set of intervals will be: